Inishmaan Aerodrome

-Inishmaan Aerodrome is located on the island of Inishmaan (Inis Meáin), one of the Aran Islands in Galway Bay off the coast of County Galway, Ireland.
+Inishmaan Aerodrome (Aeradróm Inis Meáin) is located on the island of Inishmaan (Inis Meáin), one of the Aran Islands in Galway Bay off the coast of County Galway, Ireland.
 This aerodrome is licensed by the Aeronautical Services Department of the Irish Aviation Authority.

 Service to Connemara Airport is provided by Aer Arann Islands, an airline which also serves the other Aran Islands: Inisheer (Inis Oírr) and Inishmore (Inis Mór).

 In June 2018, the airline announced that it intends to terminate its PSO contract and cease all flights on 6 December 2018, two years before the contract was due to expire.
-This development is understood to be due to a dispute between the airline and the government relating to charges for flights that are not covered by the contract.
+This development was understood, at the time, to be due to a dispute between the airline and the government relating to charges for flights that are not covered by the contract.